 A little further afield you can enjoy the thrills of Drayton Manor Park, home of Thomas Land, delve into Saxon history at Tamworth Castle, or enjoy playing in real snow at the Snowdome.
 The National Memorial Arboretum, created to pay tribute to those who served their country during the 20th century, is just a few miles away.

-Discover the art on the streets of Lichfield by following the new Lichfield City Sculpture trail.
+Discover the art on the streets of Lichfield by following the Lichfield City Sculpture trail.
 The trail takes approximately 2 hours at a leisurely walking pace and includes the Cathedral, the Samuel Johnson monument and Lichfield war memorial.

 Pick up a copy of the Sculpture trail map from reception.